vitonsky/nano-query/README.md

 The purpose of **query builder** is to simplify building a complex (SQL) query for database in safe manner.

-That's only thing current package can do for you.
-Here's not a queries executor, mapper, ORM, etc.
+A `nano-queries` package is focused to be an ideal query builder, that's only thing current package can do.
+Here's not a queries executor, mapper, ORM, etc. We are respect [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) here.

 That's why this solution works well with any database - SQLite, Postgres, MySQL, Oracle, etc.